Should I Leave Effects On When Exporting Multitracks For Mixing?

 Vocals

+For vocals, it’s usually best to turn off effects before exporting.
 Printed reverb, delay, heavy compression, and EQ can limit what can be done in the mix.
-If a vocal already has a lot of reverb baked in, it can be hard to bring the vocal forward or place it in a different space later.
+If a vocal already has a lot of reverb baked in, it can be hard to bring it forward, make it feel more intimate, or place it in a different space later.

 If you’re in any doubt, send both versions: one with the effects turned off, and one with the effects left on.
 Just label them clearly.